 - Four 1-week residential sessions at Brown University in Providence, RI

-- One week of experiential learning in Washington, D.C. with technology and policy leaders
+- Experiential learning with technology and policy leaders

-- Critical Challenge Project, an individual, integrative project drawn from and immediately applicable to the student’s work environment
+- A Critical Challenge Project designed by the student and immediately applicable to the student’s work environment

 |$7,042||Estimated Lodging/Meals Cost for In-Residence Sessions|